galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 > <question-title></question-title>
 >
-> Now let's inspect the outputs for `Barcode10` tag
+> Now let's inspect the outputs for `Barcode10` tag:
 >
-> 1. How many variants are found by **Clair3**?
+> 1. How many variants were found by **Clair3**?
-> 2. How many variants are found after quality filtering?
+> 2. How many variants were found after quality filtering?
 > 2. What is the Strain identified by the NCBI for the sample?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Before filtering: 2,652
 > > 2.
 After filtering 2,489
 > > 2.
-Strain [LT2](https://bacdive.dsmz.de/strain/5117), Known after we searched the Chroms.
+Strain [LT2](https://bacdive.dsmz.de/strain/5117), can be inferred searching the Chroms.
 NCBI Reference Sequence: NC_003197.2
 > {: .solution}
 {: .question}